ArtifactDB/gobbler/README.md

   - `trusted` (optional): Boolean indicating whether the uploader is trusted.
     If `false`, all uploads are considered to be probational.
     If not specified, the uploader is untrusted by default.
+- `global_write` (optional): a boolean indicating whether "global writes" are enabled.
+  With global writes enabled, any user of the filesystem can create a new asset within this project.
+  Once the asset is created, its creating user is added to the `uploaders` array with `asset` set to the name of the new asset and `trusted` set to `true`.
+  If not specified, global writes are disabled by default.

 User identities are defined by the UIDs on the operating system.
 All users are authenticated by examining the ownership of files provided to the Gobbler.